orangefalcon3/heygen-assignment/README.md

 - `backoff_factor`: The growth of the spacing for the exponential backoff
 - `oscillation`: Determines if oscillation is being implemented
 - `automatic`: Determines if automatic calibration is being implemented

+## Assumptions and Possible Next Steps
+For this project, I operated under the assumption that the client does not know the length of the job that it is monitoring.
+If it knew the length, there would be no need to make multiple calls.
+The user would just make a single call once the job was over.

+For next steps, the pattern-based calibration algorithm could be improved with more knowledge of the types of jobs that are being run.
+If there are instances where the lengths of the jobs vary dramatically, the algorithm would be tuned in a different way than if the lengths of the jobs remained consistent.
+With this increased knowledge of the jobs, the algorithm could be tuned to improve the delay and number of calls.